publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXII/m__us_usc_t42_s1321.md

 >     “(1)

 >      No amount shall be transferred on or after the date of the enactment of this Act \[Sept.
-13, 1960\] from the Federal unemployment account to the account of any State in the Unemployment Trust Fund pursuant to any application made under section 1201(a) of the Social Security Act \[subsec. (a) of this section\] as in effect before such date; except that, if—
+13, 1960\] from the Federal unemployment account to the account of any State in the Unemployment Trust Fund pursuant to any application made under section 1201(a) of the Social Security Act \[[42 U.S.C.
+1321(a)][/us/usc/t42/s1321/a]\] as in effect before such date; except that, if—

 >         “(A) some but not all of an amount certified by the Secretary of Labor to the Secretary of the Treasury for transfer to the account of any State was transferred to such account before such date, and